Sam-v6/nfl/README.md

   - See if I can build a model to determine blitzer like red circle AWS at post snap
   - Add in confusion matrix, ROC curve, and prediction post snap accuracy to automatic predictions and not just in notebook
 - Infra
-  - Profiler
-    - Add in PyTorch profiler with new tensorboard (new thing, this is deprecated) traces into Chrome UI, built into CI for profiler
   - Optimization
     - Switch to flash attention layer which can accelerate training
   - General
     - Get docker working and implemented in CI
-    - Add git hook for ruff fix
     - Look back on mypy for type